HyItsAngela/HR_Analytics/README.md

   * Training was done on a Surface Pro 9 using Python via jupyter notebook.
   * Training did not take long to process, with the longest training time to be approximately a minute.
   * Concluded training when results were satisfactory and plenty of evaluation metrics for comparison observed fairly decent results.
-  * Played around with the hyperparameters such as the learning rate, depth, and early round stopping while also optimizing the number of important features to use.

 ### Performance Comparison